Bergdorf Goodman: New ownership (1972–1990)

-In 1972, Andrew Goodman sold Bergdorf Goodman to Broadway-Hale Stores, which would become Carter Hawley Hale Stores (CHH) for $12.5 million ($ million today).
+Broadway-Hale Stores proposed merging with Bergdorf Goodman in 1971, and the Federal Trade Commission approved the merger the next year.
+Broadway-Hale Stores, which would become Carter Hawley Hale Stores (CHH), completed its acquisition of Bergdorf Goodman in June 1972.
 CHH had acquired Neiman Marcus, a three-unit operation at the time, in 1969.
 By the time of the sale, Bergdorf Goodman was the only large high-quality specialty store in the U.S. that remained independently owned.
 However, its decision not to build suburban branches left it with a relatively modest profit margin.
 Goodman remained the landlord of the store and kept a penthouse apartment on the building's top floor.

-At first, CHH considered building branch locations, ultimately only constructing one location, in nearby White Plains, New York, in 1972.
-This location eventually became a Neiman Marcus branch in 1981.
+At first, CHH considered building branch locations, ultimately only constructing one location, in nearby White Plains, New York, in 1974.
+This location eventually became a Neiman Marcus branch in 1980.
 To combat its image difficulties, the company hired Dawn Mello in 1975 as vice president of fashion.
 She was successful in reinvigorating the conservative store and became president in 1984.
 She left her post in 1989 to work for the floundering Italian fashion house Gucci, though she returned to her post as president in 1994.

 Bergdorf Goodman's parent company became the object of takeover bids in the 1980s.
 As a way to maintain its independence, Carter Hawley completed a major financial restructuring.
 In 1987, Bergdorf Goodman was spun-off, together with Neiman Marcus and Contempo Casuals, to form Neiman Marcus Group.
 The new company was headquartered in Dallas, Texas, where the significantly larger Neiman Marcus had been based for 80 years.